readium/webpub-manifest/README.md

 Links are expressed using the `links` key that contains one or more [Link Objects](#24-the-link-object).

-A manifest <span class="rfc">must</span> contain at least one link using the `self` relationship where `href` is an absolute URI to the canonical location of the manifest.
+A manifest <strong class="rfc">must</strong> contain at least one link using the `self` relationship where `href` is an absolute URI to the canonical location of the manifest.

 *Example 3: Link to the canonical location of a manifest*